stonefarmer9/CV/README.md

-## Georges Le Vaillant - junior developer, author, Gentleman
+## Georges Le Vaillant - Junior Developer, Story-teller, Gentleman
 { *George Le Valiant - British pronunciation* }

 I am simply someone who wants to change their life to support a future unattainable through their previous choices.
 I have achieved a modest amount of success in the hotel industry, rising to dizzying heights of senior management, but now seek to change my prospects to provide a decent contribution to society and our people.
 Deciding that technology is where the true future of our societies development lies I wish to enter this industry to provide a service that will affect many positively and achieve an inner peace no longer available to me from that which has passed.